Why Do Currencies Move In Vicious And Benign Circles?

 The inflow of capital depended on a strong dollar and a strong dollar depended on an ever-rising inflow of capital which carried with it ever-rising interest and repayment obligations.
 It was obvious that the benign circle could not be sustained indefinitely.

 Like Reagan's benign circle and Clinton's that followed, this market looks like it has tripped a strong reflexive function.
 A classic boom/bust sequence on multiple levels.
-One that could be extremely profitable in the short-term but dangerous in the long-term.
+One that could be extremely profitable in the short term but dangerous in the long term.

 If this is the path we take then we want to remain concentrated in developed markets, particularly the US.
 We should look for stocks that will benefit from higher rates and not necessarily higher commodity prices.
 We want areas that fit around the Trump reflation/stimulus narrative and that are domestic focused; not vulnerable to higher exchange rates.

-And of course we want to be long the dollar.
+And, of course, we want to be long the dollar.

 Vicious Circle: Lower Dollar/Periphery Benefits

-The new administration rode a wave of populism into the white house.
+The new administration rode a wave of populism into the White House.
 Trump's platform is centered around American interest first and doing whatever it takes to bring back jobs, especially in the rust belt.

 Many of those jobs are manufacturing jobs.
 US manufacturers don't benefit from a rising dollar.
 Accusing China of artificially keeping the yuan weak in order to gain export share was a constant focus of the Trump campaign.

-As President, Trump has the power to nominate members to the Fed's Board of Governors; including the chair and vice-chair.
+As president, Trump has the power to nominate members to the Fed's Board of Governors, including the chair and vice-chair.
 We should see these nominees shortly after he takes office.
 These picks and the amount of influence he chooses to exert over the Fed could have wide-ranging impacts on the dollar and equity market outcomes.

 If any significant interventionism does occur, it will start up a short and vicious circle.
 Money will flow from the core to the periphery.
 Inflation will rise and commodities will run.
 And there will be some great trades to be made.